Charles Deering Memorial Library

 How do I access special collections or archival materials?

-The McCormick Library of Special Collections and University Archives will be operating from the lower level of University Library during the renovation.
-During the closure, you may make an appointment to use McCormick collections in Room B183.
+The McCormick Library of Special Collections and University Archives is operating from the lower level of University Library during the renovation.
+You may make an appointment to use McCormick collections in Room B183.

 Request collections for use with the McCormick Library Request System.
 You will receive an email to arrange an appointment when the item is available.